ZXBYNXK/Pluto/README.md

 const jwt = require("jsonwebtoken");
 const { jwtSec } = require("../../config");

+// This below operation would be performed inside the try & catch block
+// of your route handler.
+Usually after a document has been found from the
+// database you would then use the ID of the document as a payload, though you can store more
+// in a JSON web token.

 // Creating a payload that you want to sign. const payload = {
   user: userDocId,